nielsenjared/nielsenjared.github.io/content/blog/get-job-economy/index.md

 #### LinkedIn

 Love or hate it, LinkedIn is useful in the job hunt, so make sure your profile is complete and up-to-date.
 If you want to go the extra mile, ask former colleagues for endorsements.
 Then _use_ the platform.
 Announce your job-seeking intentions, then post regularly.
 Connect with people.
 Set up job notifications.
-Follow thought leaders, topics, and companies.
+Follow thought leaders, topics, companies, etc.

 #### GitHub